jaksik/aspen-apps/src/pages/web-design/the-approach-website.md

 pagecount: 5
 bellsWhistles: Up to 2 Bells and Whistles
 details:
+  - description: 5 unique pages, not including your blog which allows you to create as many additional pages as you like
+    name: Up to 5 pages of Content
   - description: 'That''s assuming you''re very responsive, of course.'
     name: Turnaround in 3-4 weeks
+  - description: Allow your users to download your website as a mobile or desktop app.
+    name: Offline Capable
   - description: >-
       Update your content whenever you want using the Netlify Content Management System